Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 There are a few different reasons behind the rising interest in all natural latex mattresses.
 One theme we hear is from people interested in a “green” mattress option.
 This can include those that want a mattress made of all natural ingredients, those wanting to buy a mattress made from sustainable materials, or those that want to assure that their bed isn’t off gassing any unnatural materials into their bedroom.

 Others find Natural Latex interesting because of its hypo-allergenic, anti-bacterial, and anti-dust mite qualities.
 These organisms do not thrive in natural latex, and it’s the only bedding component that has these amazing qualities.
-Almost everyone is allergic to dust mite feces and egg casings, which accumulate on polyurethane mattresses by…you got it, the millions.
+Almost everyone is allergic to dust mite feces and egg casings, which accumulate very quickly in polyurethane foam, mixed with moisture.
 The only dust mite free sleep surface is an all natural latex mattress.

 And finally, there are a fair amount of people that just haven’t been able to find a comfortable bed.
 Since all of the popular polyurethane foam beds basically feel the same and do not offer anywhere near the pressure relieving qualities and buoyancy and levitating feel that only pure latex offers, why are they even considering them as an option?
 Often they have specific pain issues they are trying to address, but others have tried all sorts of other mattress options and just can’t get a good night’s sleep.